User Guide

 Save and Select

-The new bike is automatically selected and becomes your active bike for tracking.
+The new bike, car, or truck is automatically selected and becomes your active vehicle for tracking.

 ⚠️

-Warning: Deleting a bike permanently removes all associated maintenance records.
+Warning: Deleting a vehicle permanently removes all associated maintenance records.
 This cannot be undone.
-To delete, tap the menu in the upper-right of the bike card.
+To delete, tap the menu in the upper-right of the vehicle card.

 Adding a Photo

-Each bike card supports one photo, displayed on the right side of the card in the Shed.
-Tap the photo icon on the right side of the bike card to add a photo — you can either take one with your camera or choose one from your gallery.
+Each vehicle card supports one photo, displayed on the right side of the card in the Shed.
+Tap the photo icon on the right side of the card to add a photo from your device photo library or gallery.
 To remove or replace it, tap the red X on the photo and then add a new one.

 Cost Tracking

 Every service record can include an optional cost.
-Moto Shed aggregates these automatically — your total maintenance spend per bike is displayed on the bike card in the Shed.
-Cost data is also included in both the CSV export and the PDF Sales Report, giving buyers a full picture of what was spent keeping the bike maintained.
+Moto Shed aggregates these automatically — your total maintenance spend per vehicle is displayed on the vehicle card in the Shed.
+Cost data is also included in both the CSV export and the PDF Sales Report, giving buyers a full picture of what was spent keeping it maintained.

 Updating Your Odometer